scottsmyth56/Software-Quiz/README.md

  - When you are ready to push your changes, open the terminal and run git add . to add all the changes,
  - Commit your changes by running git commit -m "your commit message",
  - Push your changes by running git push.

+### Cloning for Further Development ( Locally )
+ - Make sure you have Git installed on your computer.
+If you don't have it already, you can download it from the official website (https://git-scm.com/)
+ - Open a terminal window (on Windows, Git Bash is a good option)
+ - Navigate to the directory where you want to clone the repository using the cd command.
+For example, to navigate to the Documents folder, you would use the command cd Documents.
+- Use the following command to clone the repository: git clone https://github.com/scottsmyth56/Software-Savvy-Quiz.git
+ - The command will create a new directory called "Software-Savvy-Quiz" in the current directory, and will copy all the files from the repository into that directory.
+ - Navigate into the newly cloned directory by running cd Software-Savvy-Quiz.
+ - you can check the content of the cloned repository by running ls command
+ - Make sure to update your local copy with the remote repository by running git pull command
+ - you can start to use the cloned repository as you wish

 The Deployed Site is available [HERE](https://scottsmyth56.github.io/Software-Savvy-Quiz/)